loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 {% include important.html content="

-The LoopBack [model generator](/doc/en/lb2/Model-generator), `slc loopback:model`, automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
+The LoopBack [model generator](Model-generator.html),automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
 For example, if you create a model named \"FooBar\" with the model generator, it creates files `foo-bar.json` and `foo-bar.js` in `common/models`.
-However, the model name (\"FooBar\") will be preserved via the model's name property.
+However, the model name (\"FooBar\") will be preserved via the model's name property." %}

-" %}

 ## Check out the project structure

-For all the details of the canonical LoopBack application structure, see [Project layout reference](/doc/en/lb2/Project-layout-reference).
+For all the details of the canonical LoopBack application structure, see [Project layout reference](/doc/{{page.lang}}/lb2/Project-layout-reference).

 ## Run the application